Collapsible content

 The recommended environment temperature for charging is 6-35°C.Do not charge your robot in unfavorable temperatures, e.g. in heat exposure.

-Tank series robots can effectively remove debris, including leaves, insects, hair, sand, and other particles which are as small as 180micrometers (μm).
+It can effectively remove debris, including leaves, insects, hair, sand, and other particles which are as small as 180 micrometers (μm).

-Q8.What is the water condition to use Tank series robot?
+Q8.What is the water condition for using the robot?

-Q8.What is the water condition to use Tank series robot?
+Q8.What is the water condition for using the robot?

 Temperature: 43-95℉